 Bali and Phuket have some wonderful beaches and if you’re looking for sun, sea, and sand then both will keep you happy.

 That said, there are important differences between the two.

-In general, we would say that the beaches in Phuket are better than the beaches in Bali, mainly due to the sand being softer, and the water being calmer, warmer and better for swimming.
-In fact Bali is actually a famous surfing destination precisely due to having many places with strong waves.
+But in general, we would say that the beaches in Phuket are better than the beaches in Bali, mainly due to the sand being softer, and the water being calmer, warmer and better for swimming.

 Although Phuket has the better beaches, Phuket is also lively, a bit chaotic at times, developed, and can get very busy.

 Bali, on the other hand, is a bit more relaxed and less developed.
-With its stunning coastline and jungle-covered interior we believe it’s also more beautiful than Phuket too.
+With its stunning coastline and jungle-covered interior we believe it’s also a more beautiful destination than Phuket too.